risk-of-thunder/R2Wiki/docs/Mod-Creation/Assets/Stage.md

 #### Classification
 - ``Is Offline Scene`` is checked if the scene can only show for individual clients.
 Usually reserved for menus.
 Do not check this since you are making a playable stage.
 - ``Stage Order``  indicates the stage's spot in the loop.
 This value is only used to order stages in the logbook by default, but if you are using R2API.Stages, it will also be used when registering the stage into the loop.
-Stages that aren't part of the loop have values outsid ethe range of 1-5.
+Stages that aren't part of the loop have values outside the range of 1-5.
 - ``Required Expansion`` is used to lock a stage to an expansion.
 If your stage is part of a larger mod and said mod has an expansion, you can put your mod's ExpansionDef to this field.
 #### User-Facing Name
 - ``Name Token`` is the token for the stage name.
 "Abyssal Depths" is correlated with ``dampcavesimple``'s name token: ``MAP_DAMPCAVE_TITLE``.